 Carmel Valley, CA

 Tiffany offers Integrated Massage & Acupressure for Large and Small Animals.
 Her experiences in massage helped her recognize the benefits of combining other energetic practices including Acupressure.
 She attended Tallgrass Animal Acupressure Institute's 330-hour training program to become certified in Equine and Small Animal Acupressure.
-Tiffany has a nature talent for working with animals and with her in-depth study of massage and acupressure she has gone on to create a well-rounded practice.
 Tiffany serves the Southern California area.
 She will come to your home or stable in order to let the animal be the most comfortable.

-Karen began her studies in 1989 at the Acupressure Institute in Berkeley and received her diploma in 1994, and continued her studies attending continuing education workshops with focus on TCM and Five Element Acupressure.
+Karen began her studies in 1989 at the Acupressure Institute in Berkeley and received her diploma in 1994.
 In 2005, she attended the TAI SOPHIA program "Becoming the needle", and completed a year of study with Sacred Intuitive Healing.
 Karen began her studies at Tallgrass Animal Acupressure Institute in 2007, graduating as a practitioner in 2009.
-Karen then went on to successfully complete certification with the National Board of Certification for Animal Acupressure and Massage (NBCAAM).
+She then went on to successfully complete certification with the National Board of Certification for Animal Acupressure and Massage.
 Her practice spans Marin, Sonoma, and Napa counties.

 Owner/Director-Mountain Tails Professional Pet Care